filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 ### Offline nodes

-Each node stores it's wallet in `~/.lotus/keystore`:
+Each node stores its wallet in `~/.lotus/keystore`:

 ```
 ~/.lotus/keystore/